-On 25 May 2016 Enagás finalised the process of acquiring 307,643 of its own shares, which accounts for 0.13% of the total shares in the Group, for a total cost of 8,219 thousands of euros (including associated costs of 8 thousands of euros).
+On May 25, 2016 Enagás S.A. finalised the process of acquiring 307,643 of its own shares, which accounts for 0.13% of the total shares in the Group, for a total cost of 8,219 thousands of euros (including associated costs of 8 thousands of euros).
 This acquisition took place within the framework of the Temporary Share Buy-Back Scheme, whose exclusive aim was to meet the obligations of delivering shares to the Executive Directors and members of the Enagás Group management team under the current remuneration scheme according to the terms and conditions of the 2016-2018 Long-Term Incentive Plan and Remuneration Policy approved at the General Meeting of Shareholders.
-The shares were purchased in compliance with the conditions set out in Article 5 of Regulation EC/2273/2003 and subject to the terms authorised at the General Meeting of Shareholders held on 18 March 2016.
-Management of the Temporary Share Buy-Back Scheme was entrusted to Banco Bilbao Vizcaya Argentaria (BBVA), which carried out the transaction on behalf of Enagás, S.A. independently and without exercising influence on the process
+The shares were purchased in compliance with the conditions set out in Article 5 of Regulation EC/2273/2003 and subject to the terms authorised at the General Shareholders' Meeting held on March 18, 2016.
+Management of the Temporary Share Buy-Back Scheme was entrusted to Banco Bilbao Vizcaya Argentaria (BBVA), which carried out the transaction on behalf of Enagás, S.A. independently and without exercising influence on the process.

-Further text of section 2 of the thirty-first additional provision of the Hydrocarbons Sector Law 34/1998, of 7 October (LSH):
+Further text of section 2 of the 31 additional provision of the Hydrocarbons Sector Law 34/1998, of 7 October (hereinafter, also called "LSH"):

-(...)"For the purposes of calculating the stake in that shareholding structure, in addition to the shares or other securities held or acquired by entities belonging to its same group, as defined by Article 4 of the Securities Markets Act[Act 24/1988], stakes shall be attributed to one and the same individual or legal person when they are owned by:

-- a) Those parties who act in their own name but on behalf of that individual or legal person in a concerted fashion or forming a decision-making unit with them.
-Unless proven otherwise, the members of a governing body shall be presumed to act on account of or in concert with that governing body. - b) Partners with those with which one of them exercises control over a dominant company in accordance with article 4 of the LMV".
+- (...)
+"For the purposes of calculating the stake in that shareholding structure, in addition to the shares or other securities held or acquired by entities belonging to its same group, as defined by article 4 of Act 24/1988, of July 28, on the Securities Market, stakes shall be attributed to one and the same individual or body corporate when they are owned by: - a) Those parties who act in their own name but on behalf of that individual or body corporate in a concerted fashion or forming a decision-making unit with them.
+Unless proven otherwise, the members of a governing body shall be presumed to act on account of or in concert with that governing body. - b) To partners with whom it exercises control over a dominant company in accordance with article 4 of the LMV".